-- 3.1 Members requested a full business case considering the option of bringing all garden waste services back to an in house provision, which is attached as Appendix A. - 3.2 The preferred option is to transfer all of the garden waste service to an in house provision which will: - Generate a surplus for the council.
-Following an initial capital outlay of approx £450k, there will be an estimated revenue surplus of approx. £55k in the first year.
+- 3.1 Members requested a full business case considering the option of bringing all garden waste services back to an in-house provision, which is attached as Appendix A. - 3.2 The preferred option is to transfer all of the garden waste service to an in-house provision which will: - Generate a surplus for the Council.
+Following a significant initial capital outlay of approx. £450k, there will be an estimated revenue surplus of approx. £55k in the first year.
 It is expected that this surplus would continue to increase for the following 3 years based on adjustments for inflation. - Improve the Customer Experience.

 The customer would benefit from an improved customer experience as they will be provided with a single point of contact (NSDC customer services) for all types of refuse collection.
 It is already assumed by some customers that NSDC can resolve their garden waste queries serviced by RBC or MDC.
 Currently, in this instance, the customer would be told to call the relevant authority.
 By having NSDC collect and administer the entire service, this would reduce this confusion and offer a seamless service for the customer.

-- Establish some of the infrastructure for when/if the possibility of a national free garden waste service for all households is delivered.
+- Establish some of the Infrastructure for When/If the Possibility of a Nationally Mandated Garden Waste Service for all Households with a Garden is Legislated.
 The recent publication of the National Waste strategy set out the Government's consultation on the provision of a free garden waste service.
-It will require considerable investment to ensure that the council can meet the infrastructure and associated requirements.
-In this instance, it is highly likely that RBC and MDC would withdraw their vehicles from the NSDC area in order to support the increased provision in their own area. - Offer greater autonomy over incorporating the service into future District Council campaigns such as the current Cleaner, Safer, Greener (CSG) initiative.
+It will require considerable investment to ensure that the Council can meet the infrastructure and associated requirements.
+In this instance, it is highly likely that RBC and MDC would withdraw their vehicles from the NSDC area in order to support the increased provision in their area.
+It is considered practicable to establish the infrastructure now in order to meet some of the requirements when/if a free garden waste service is mandated. - Offer Greater Autonomy over Incorporating the Service into Future District Council Campaigns such as the current Cleaner, Safer, Greener (CSG) initiative.
 Currently if NSDC wanted to promote campaigns/advertise on the side of the garden waste vehicles we could only do this across NSDC fleet and would exclude advertising on garden waste vehicles that service the west and south of the district.
-By bringing the garden waste back in house, we would be able to ensure effective marketing campaigns involving garden waste trucks service the entire district.
+By bringing the garden waste back in-house, we would be able to ensure effective marketing campaigns involving garden waste trucks service the entire district.